Skip to main content

 HCOS prefers promotion with learning supports over retaining students.
 Learning supports should be managed in collaboration with the Learning Services (LS) department; Regional Administrators (RAs) and Grad Advisors (GAs) should identify at-risk students and funnel them toward Learning Services (LS).

-Students cannot be retained without approval from the Academic Head of School.
+Students cannot be retained without approval from the Head of Schools.

 Exceptions